mozman/ezdxf/docs/source/zoom.rst

 understand the limitations of the :mod:`ezdxf.bbox` module.
 Tl;dr The extents detection is **slow** and **not accurate**.

+Because the ZOOM operations in CAD applications are not that precise, then zoom functions of this module uses the fast bounding box calculation mode of the :mod:`bbox` module, which means the argument `flatten` is always ``False`` for :func:`~ezdxf.bbox.extents` function calls.

 The region displayed by CAD applications also depends on the aspect ratio of the application window, which is not available to `ezdxf`, therefore the viewport size is just an educated guess of an aspect ratio of 2:1 (16:9 minus